alphagov/govuk-polling-dataform/README.md

 ### Development

+#### Creating a Development Workspace
+**Note that all BigQuery datasets created by your Development Workspace will have to bve deleted manually once you are finished with them.**

 #### Adding a new Wave
 1. Create a new row in `definitions/lookups/lookup_survey_waves.sqlx`.
 2. Upload the source CSV to the `govuk_polling_responses` dataset with the name `src_{provider}_wave_{number}`.
 For example, `src_bmg_wave_13`.
-2. For each question, add a new row in the `definitions/lookups/lookup_survey_wave_questions.sqlx` file including the `wave_name` and `src_question_id`.
+3. For each question, add a new row in the `definitions/lookups/lookup_survey_wave_questions.sqlx` file including the `wave_name` and `src_question_id`.
     If this wave has the same questions as previous waves, just copy and paste being sure to update the values in `wave_name`.
+4. Execute `definitions/config/query_actual_column_names.sqlx` and copy the output.
+Then open `includes/constants.js` and paste in the copied string to update the variable const `allSrcColumns`.
-3. Execute the workflow to ensure `survey_wave_questions` is populated as expected.
+5. Execute the workflow to ensure `survey_wave_questions` is populated as expected and no tests fail.
-4. Execute definitions/config/retrieve_column_names.sqlx and update definitions/config/retrieve_column_names.js variable const allStgColumns.

 #### Adding a new Question
 1. Create a new row in `definitions/lookups/lookup_questions.sqlx`.
 2. Create a new row in `definitions/lookups/lookup_question_response_choices.sqlx` using the corresponding `src_question_id`.
 You'll need to know the name of the column in the source data which contains the values along with the coded values and the associated selection text.
 3. Execute the workflow and inspect the output of the `question_response_choices` table in BigQuery.
-4. Add the column which contains the coded values to the `UNPIVOT` code in `definitions/staging/stg_unpack_question_responses.sqlx`.

 ### Deployment
 Once you PR is reviewed and approved, merge into `main`.